 With high levels of fat, adding macadamia oil to your cooking (or morning coffee) may keep you fuller for longer periods of time, reducing the chances that you might overeat.

 Monounsaturated fats help to lower cholesterol and decrease triglycerides (fat in the blood) with its high content of oleic acid.
 This helps to essentially rebalance the ratio of omega-3 and omega-6 fatty acids and may support a reduced risk of heart disease[*].

 A study conducted on 162 healthy men and women substituting a diet high in saturated fats for monounsaturated fats found people had improved insulin sensitivity without affecting insulin secretion levels[*].

 Below is the nutrition label for FBOMB's Cold Pressed Macadamia Oil.
 Made with just the oil from macadamia nuts and Vitamin E, you can see how macadamia oil can be a great source of these antioxidants.

 This oil also contains tocotrienols.
 According to research, these antioxidants may support a reduced risk of some cancers[*].

 2. Improve the Appearance of Skin

-Macadamia nuts are rich palmitoleic acid, which is great for the skin but also great for the hair.
-Apply the oil directly on the hair and scalp to help with hair strength and shine while reducing dandruff.
-Research shows it can also help slow hair loss.[*]
+It's also great for the hair.
+Apply the oil directly on the hair and scalp to moisturize your locks, boost shine while reducing dandruff.

 4. Boost Flavor While Cooking